Aymen004/Calculator/README.md

 - The `appendDigitOrOperator` method appends a digit or an operator to the current input, depending on the value.
 - The event listener at the end of the file handles clicks on the calculator buttons.
 It calls the appropriate method of the `calculator` object based on the text content of the clicked button.

+## Styling

+The visual appearance of the calculator is defined in `styles.css`.
+This includes the layout of the calculator, the colors of the buttons and display, and the font sizes.
+The calculator is centered on the page, and the buttons are arranged in a grid.
+The equal button spans two columns.
+The display is at the top of the calculator and spans all four columns.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.